 Current Sector Initiatives

-Sector specialists are involved in a number of initiatives that keep staff engaged with farm and food business development and finance.
+CEI is involved in a number of initiatives to support the development of the sector overall.
 Contact us about any of the initiatives listed below.

 - Healthy Food Finance Initiative—healthy food access for underserved populations, particularly in retail settings like farm stands, food coops, and independent grocery stores